the-expanse/SideQuestWiki/Windows-7-Support.md

 ![](https://cdn.discordapp.com/attachments/615234075778875453/659967062306848768/unknown.png)

-Make sure you have the drivers you obtained from the official [Sidequest Installation how to](https://github.com/the-expanse/SideQuest/wiki/SideQuest-Setup-&-How-To-install#step-3-install-drivers-windows-users-only)
+Make sure you have the drivers you obtained from the official [SideQuest Installation how to](https://github.com/the-expanse/SideQuest/wiki/SideQuest-Setup-&-How-To-install#step-3-install-drivers-windows-users-only)

-and that they are properly extracted, be that with WinRAR or 7Zip (Free online via google) or another built in extractor program.
+and that they are properly extracted, be that with WinRAR or 7Zip (Free online via Google) or another built in extractor program.

 Navigate the popups until you see `Have Disk` and click `Have Disk` and locate the extracted folder with the driver in it, install `ADB Composite` for ADB interface, after that let it install and click ok, then locate the XRSP driver in your device manager and do the same, but after selecting the driver file in the folder, choose The one that mentions`Bootloader`